|Products | Postage | Contact | Terms|

 This is mainly of use for developers

 Normally the PiTrex and Raspberry Pi Zero can be powered directly from the Vectrex.
-PiTrex cartridges fitted with the DC socket are also able to be powered from an external 5VDC regulated power supply with a 2.5mm centre-positive DC plug.
+PiTrex cartridges fitted with the DC socket are also able to be powered from an external 5VDC regulated power supply with a 2.1mm centre-positive DC plug (Note: a 2.5mm DC plug was previously required for boards with serial number 358 and earlier).
 This can be useful because it is physically difficult to connect to the power input on the Raspberry Pi while the cartridge is inserted in the Vectrex.
 By powering the Raspberry Pi externally, it is possible to keep the Vectrex turned off while developing in Linux with the Pi, turning on the console only when trying something out.
 This can save wear on your Vectrex during development.

 For carts fitted with the DC socket, a jumper is installed marked "POWER FROM VEC." on the circuit board.
 When external power is used, this jumper must be removed.
 The power supply used must output regulated 5VDC.
 USB supplies connected via an adaptor cable are suitable.

 Emulated arcade games running in the bare-metal environment, selectable from the PiTrex menu program.